Rooftop revolution: Coronavirus chill upends solar power industry

 Quickly, companies made sales appointments virtual.

-Leading U.S. installers SunPower Corp <SPWR.O>, Vivint Solar Inc <VSLR.N> and Sunrun Inc <RUN.O> said that reassured potential clients worried about the virus.
+Leading U.S. installers SunPower Corp, Vivint Solar Inc and Sunrun Inc said that reassured potential clients worried about the virus.
 It also cut the cost of acquiring customers, which Wood Mackenzie puts at nearly $4,000, or 22% of the average $18,000 cost of a U.S. system.

 Normally reliant on door-to-door visits, an effective but expensive sales tactic, Vivint trained hundreds of salespeople to canvass by phone as its sales slumped 60% following state lockdowns, Chief Executive David Bywater said.